-Traditional bridge - as described above, this bridge consists of a pontic (false) tooth held together by two crowns.
+Traditional bridge - as described above, this bridge consists of a false tooth held together by 2 crowns.
 The trio is cemented to the surrounding teeth on each side of the gap.

-Cantilever bridge - this type of procedure is most appropriate when there is only one abutment tooth on either side of the span.
+Cantilever bridge - this type of procedure is most appropriate when there is only one tooth to act as support for the tooth being replaced.

 Oral health care and bridges

-The following recommendations will help to eliminate, or reduce, any oral health problems while your teeth are bonded by a bridge:
+The following recommendations will help to eliminate, or reduce, any oral health problems while your teeth are restored with a bridge:

-Brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush, as food may become lodged, causing the gums and teeth to become infected.
-This may lead to further complications resulting in the loss of the bridge.
+Brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush to prevent tooth decay and remove any food lodged in the bridge or gums.
+This may lead to further problems resulting in the loss of the bridge.

 Floss daily.
-Your dentist, or other oral health specialist, may recommend using a floss threader to carry floss under the pontic (false) tooth so that it and the abutment teeth can be cleaned.
+Your dentist, or other oral health specialist, may recommend using a floss threader to carry floss under the false tooth so that it and the supporting teeth can be cleaned.

-Have your teeth cleaned every six months by an oral health professional.
+Have your teeth cleaned every 6 months by an oral health professional.

 Limit your sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which can cause cavities.

-Avoid hard and/or sticky snacks.
-This includes foods such as popcorn, hard or chew candy, caramel, and/or nuts.
+Avoid hard and sticky snacks.
+This includes foods such as popcorn kernels, hard or chewy candy, caramel, ice chips, and nuts.

-Most bridges last more than 10 years with proper oral hygiene.
+Most bridges last more than 10 years with proper care.

 Online Medical Reviewer: